mdavidsaver/cashark/README.md

 Send to "Michael Davidsaver" <mdavidsaver@gmail.com>
 or open a [github] issue.
+Please mention both the wireshark and lua versions.

 If possible, please include a packet capture file which will trigger the error.

-Note that the PVA disector triggers [bug 10233][bug10233] with wireshark 1.12.1, which is known to be fixed with 2.0.
+Note that the PVA dissector triggers [bug 10233][bug10233] with wireshark 1.12.1, which is known to be fixed with 2.0.

 [github]: https://github.com/mdavidsaver/cashark/issues